ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     The name of the VIRTEL directory which contains the scenario(s) for processing requests from IMS.

-2.4.4.1.2 IMS Connect transactions
+IMS Connect transactions

-Each IMS Connect entry point must have one or more associated
+""""""""""""""""""""""""

-    transactions.
+Each IMS Connect entry point must have one or more associated transactions.
 Press [PF4] at the Entry Point Detail Definition screen to display the list of transactions associated with an IMS Connect entry point.
 The transaction definition specifies the name of the scenario which will be invoked to process an incoming request from IMS.
 If the incoming request does not specify a transaction name, or if the specified transaction name is not defined in the entry point, then VIRTEL will invoke the transaction whose external name is the same as the entry point name.
 If there is no such default transaction, then the request is rejected and VIRTEL issues message VIRIC57E.

 |image21|

-*Fig. 21 - Definition of a transaction associated with an IMS Connect entry point*
+*Definition of a transaction associated with an IMS Connect entry point*

 Internal name
     Must match the transaction prefix specified in the entry point.